Workflow

 In contrast, in the diagram below, one workflow is coordinated.
 Each person’s work is available to the others so that updates and corrections to errors are propagated through the workflow, and into final analyses and visualizations.

-It is often the case that a coordinated workflow requires more coordination, time and energy to implement than an uncoordinated workflow, but a coordinated workflow is likely to pay benefits in terms of all of the advantages of good workflows listed above.
+It is often the case that a coordinated workflow requires more coordination, time, energy, and patience to implement than an uncoordinated workflow, but a coordinated workflow is likely to pay benefits in terms of all of the advantages of good workflows listed above.

 flowchart TB